 "This work, "90fied", is a derivative of "Creative Commons 10th Birthday Celebration San Francisco" by tvol, used under CC BY.
 "90fied" is licensed under CC BY by [Your name here]."

-Leganto is a helpful tool for generating course reading lists.
-When material is available through the Library's, instructors should direct students directly to the item through the Library's catalog.
-However, when a copyrighted item is not available through the Library, it is up to the instructor to determine if they can upload and share copyrighted material to their Leganto reading list.
-Instructors should use the steps outlined on this page to help make decisions on using copyrighted materials.
+Course Readings is a helpful tool for generating reading lists and has been integrated with Canvas for ease of use.
+This Course Readings platform easily allows faculty to find a content diverse items from the Library Catalog and direct their students to these items the Library has already purchased.
+However, when a copyrighted item is not available through the Library, it is up to the instructor to determine if they can upload and share copyrighted material to their Course Readings list.
+Instructors should use the steps outlined in this Copyright Research Guide to help make decisions on using copyrighted materials.

 The Library can help with this process, however it is ultimately up to the instructor to make the decision.